screek-workshop/sites/docs/1u/index.md

-Thank to use our human presence sensor, here we want to help you to connect the sensor to Home Assistant quickly.
+Thank to use **Screek Human Presence Sensor 1U**, here we want to help you to connect the sensor to Home Assistant quickly.

 In case you're confused about our models, this is what 1U looks like.
 It is a small square box.